-The 2nd Sunday after Epiphany (January 16, 2022)
+2nd Sunday after Epiphany – 1/16/2022

 Our Gospel reading today takes us to another wedding.
 This one occurred in the first century A.D. in Cana of Galilee.
-This wedding was somewhat unique in that Jesus, along with His mother, Mary, and His closest disciples, had been invited.
+This wedding was unique in that Jesus, along with His mother, Mary, and His closest disciples, had been invited.
 They were all present to enjoy the nuptial celebration.

 Mary was also saying something quite pointedly to us all.
 "Do what He tells you!"

-Jesus has done all this for us also by coming and revealing His glory in the simple and ordinary things of this life, like water, bread, wine, and the words of a man.
-You see, this Heavenly Bridegroom has honored you by betrothing Himself to you personally in the Sign of Holy Baptism.
+Jesus has done all this for us by coming and revealing His glory in the simple and ordinary things of this life, like water, bread, wine, and the words of a man.
+This Heavenly Bridegroom has honored you by betrothing Himself to you personally in the Sign of Holy Baptism.
 Through that water comprehended in His command and connected with His Word of promise, He has given you new birth into His Kingdom of grace and life, sanctified you to be a member of His Holy Bride, the Church, and adorned you with His glory.